How we came to be Brightwater Care Group Ltd.

 Brightwater Care Group Limited is a public company limited by guarantee and a not-for-profit organisation.
-Brightwater receives funding from, and is accountable to, three government entities:
+Brightwater receives funding from a range of government entities:

 - The Department of Health and Ageing

 - The National Disability Insurance Agency (NDIA)

 - The Department of Communities (Disability Services), WA

 A strong commitment to community service, which motivated the organisation’s founders, continues to underpin all our activities.
 While Brightwater is non-denominational, the organisation maintains a strong values-based culture and promotes partnership and teamwork as fundamental working models.

 Board directors are elected from subscribers, who are individual members of the company with constitutional objects, powers, rules and procedures.

 The Board is responsible for governance and major directional policies and employs a Chief Executive Officer and Chief Financial Officer responsible for general and risk management and the provision of financial administrative services.

 There are four Board committees: Governance, Care, Business, Audit & Risk.